 To start watching shows from Hulu using your Spotify Student Plan, you first need to activate Hulu on your account.
 Just go to Account Page>Account Overview>Activate Hulu.
 After the activation, you can log into Hulu using the credentials provided by Spotify.

-How to Activate Apple TV+ with Apple Music Student?
+How to Activate Apple TV+ with Apple Music Student Plan

-Music Library is a great factor in choosing a music streaming platform.
+The music library is a great factor in choosing a music streaming platform.
 People pay for the service to access a huge collection of songs that the local files cannot accommodate.
-In terms of music library size, Apple Music and Spotify hold the largest number of tracks in a single platform.
+In terms of music library size, Apple Music and Spotify hold the largest number of tracks on a single platform.

 Spotify initially has the largest collection of tracks.
 By the time Apple Music was launched, Spotify already had more than 30 million songs on its platform.
-Five years later, Spotify has now 50 million tracks available for streaming.
-That’s at least 10 thousand tracks added per day.
+Five years later, there are now 50 million tracks you can stream and download from Spotify.
+That’s at least 10,000 tracks added per day.
 This sounds impressive, but not for Apple Music.

 In just five years, Apple Music was able to surpass the music library of Spotify.
 It started with 30 million tracks in 2015.
 Fast-forward to today, Apple Music holds more than 60 million songs on its platform.
 It has taken steps to distinguish itself from competitors by signing exclusive artists.
 Taylor Swift was among the first artists to make an exclusive deal with Apple Music when she released her 1989 album.
 Although she eventually held back her album from the platform, it still grabbed a chunk of the paid user base for Apple Music.
 Not even Amazon Music, another music streaming service giant, was able to keep up the influx of Apple Music subscribers.